mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 In this post we've covered how to write a ztp script for Cumulus Linux devices, and the configuration of a (very) simple web server to serve this to the switches as they boot.
 We would now be able to run `vagrant up` and all hosts (including the Ubuntu hosts for OpenStack) would get an address via DHCP and the Cumulus Switches would also be updated on top of that.

-In the next post I'll move onto the configuration of routing underlay of the OpenStack network, which will be done on the Cumulus switches via Ansible.
+In the next post, I'll move onto the configuration of the routing underlay of the OpenStack network, which will be done on the Cumulus switches via Ansible.

 ## References: